DarkStarSword/3d-fixes/Dead or Alive 5 Last Round/README.md

 Known Issues
 ------------
-- Sun flare is at wrong depth
 - Reflection on Alpha-152's mirror attack is wrong
+- Flashing critical marker on health bar is at screen depth